Railroad Retirement Disability Success Stories

 During the file review, we noticed that while C’s impairments were correctly identified and she was noted to have physical difficulties, the claims examiner for the Railroad Board had misapplied the guidelines for establishing disability for an individual over age 50.
 Since C was over age 50 and had been doing unskilled work cleaning railcars for over 15 years, if it was determined that she was unable to perform more than sedentary work, she should have been found disabled automatically.
 Unfortunately, the claims examiner somehow had concluded that a rail cleaner was a “skilled” job, and that was why the claim initially had been denied.

-Insler & Hermann brought this discrepancy to the attention of the Hearing Official, who immediately approved C’s claim.
+Hermann Law Group brought this discrepancy to the attention of the Hearing Official, who immediately approved C’s claim.
 C received a lump sum payment of over $25,000 and has a monthly annuity in excess of $2500 on which to live.

 L came to us at age 52 after a long career working for Metro North and then, later on, for Putnam County.
 As a result of complications following hip surgery, L was unable to continue to work for the County as a worksite supervisor and job coach due to an increased risk for repeatedly dislocating his hip if he continued working.